Background in Physiotherapy

 What are your interests

 I have been highly active since a young age.
-Ever since my knee injury I have come to pay close attention to physical conditioning via weight and cardio training for the sake of injury prevention – a habit I have upheld to this day.
-I spend most of my time off either playing recreational soccer as well as watching professional soccer and basketball games.
+Ever since my knee injury I have come to pay close attention to physical conditioning via weight and cardio training for injury prevention – a habit I have upheld to this day.
+I spend most of my time off either playing recreational soccer as well as watching professional soccer and basketball.
 I am also enthusiastic about table tennis having received rigorous training as a teenager.

-When I am not in gyms or on soccer pitches I do enjoy doing a fair bit of cooking, reading and writing as well as I am also an avid linguist with fluency in 4 languages.
+When I am not in gyms or on soccer fields I do enjoy doing a fair bit of cooking, reading and writing as I am also an avid linguist with fluency in 4 languages.

-Other than the knee injury which kindled my initial spark of interest in physiotherapy, leaving for the United States at a tender age and subsequently for Japan and gaining fluency in the respective languages whilst living amongst scholars from all around the world are certainly life-changers for me.
+Other than the knee injury which kindled my initial spark of interest in physiotherapy, leaving for the United States at a tender age and subsequently for Japan, gaining fluency in the respective local languages whilst interacting with scholars from all around the world are certainly life-changers for me.

 My area of Expertise